Making your option choices in school? Get inspired andpick the future you want

 Geneticist

 Do scientific research to understand and treat diseases in people, animals and plants.
-Discover more about how living organisms survive and develop.
+You'd also study plants and animals to help develop biofuels and fight climate change.

 Also known as: molecular geneticist